stjude-rust-labs/rfcs/text/0001-sprocket-test.md

     - `contains = <string | array of strings>`: strings are REs
     - `not_contains = <string | array of strings>`: strings are REs
 - `stderr`: functionally equivalent to the `stdout` tests, but runs on the STDERR log instead
-- `outputs`: a TOML table populated with task or workflow output indentifiers.
+- `outputs`: a TOML table populated with task or workflow output identifiers.
 The specific tests available will depend on the WDL type of the specified output
     - `<WDL Boolean> = <true|false>`
     - `<WDL Int> = <TOML int>`
     - `<WDL Float> = <TOML float>`